 “Stay active.”
-That’s the motto of Bennie Porter, 78, who shows up every weekday afternoon at IUPUI’s Robert W. Long Hall to clean offices, classrooms, clinical spaces and laboratories for Indiana University School of Medicine.
+That’s the motto of Bennie Porter, who celebrated his 80th birthday on September 20, 2023.
+He shows up every weekday afternoon at IUPUI’s Robert W. Long Hall to clean offices, classrooms, clinical spaces and laboratories for Indiana University School of Medicine.

-He grew up just a few blocks away and has been a fixture at the facility for 51 years—starting in security in 1971.
+He grew up just a few blocks away and has been a fixture at the facility for more than half a century—starting in security with the campus police in 1971.
 His childhood home on the former Hiawatha Street was acquired to accommodate the university’s expanding medical center in the 1960s.